Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Limitations

 \section{Limitations}

-While we demonstrate promising results on sentence-level evaluation, simplification is often a document-level task \citep{laban-etal-2021-keep, sun-etal-2021-document}.
+Our annotation only represents a single use case of text simplification and we encourage an extension of \framework{} to domain-specific simplification, such as medical \citep{joseph2023multilingual}, legal \citep{garimella-etal-2022-text}, or multi-lingual text \citep{ryan-etal-2023-revisiting}, and annotations by groups of specific downstream users \citep{stajner-2021-automatic}.
+The \lens{}-\framework{} reference-free metric is trained exclusively on Wikipedia simplification, and we do not consider its cross-domain generalization or its ability to capture the simplification need to specific target communities.
+Additionally, while we demonstrate promising results on sentence-level evaluation, simplification is often a document-level task \citep{laban-etal-2021-keep, sun-etal-2021-document}.
 Incorporating higher-level operations such as sentence fusion, paragraph compression, and reordering would require an extension to \framework{} and presents unique analytical challenges.
-Additionally, detailed human evaluation inherently requires greater resources to produce a high granularity of annotations.
+Finally, detailed human evaluation inherently requires greater resources to produce a high granularity of annotations.
 While we show this process can be streamlined with a robust annotator training, \framework{} requires a similar amount of resources as widely used fine-grained evaluation in other tasks such as MQM \citep{lommel2014multidimensional} or FRANK \citep{pagnoni-etal-2021-understanding}.